dpratt3/BrainLand/README.md

 # BrainLand
-This repo is  a clone of some of the functionality and styling of BrainScape
+This repo is inspired by BrainScape and mirrors some of its functionality.

 ![image](/planning-docs/BrainLand.png)